What Is a Temper Tantrum?

 While parents and caregivers can ignore tantrums in toddlers and preschoolers, it's harder to shrug them off later in life.
-Aggressive older children can pose a danger to both others and themselves.
+Aggressive older children can pose a danger to others and themselves.

-What's not typical is when the outburst comes out of nowhere, or is so intense that the child becomes exhausted.
+What's not typical is when the outburst comes out of nowhere or is so intense that the child becomes exhausted.
 When it becomes regular, that should be a red flag.

 Some of the things that can be cause for concern are:

-Hostility toward people, objects, or both.
+Anger or unkindness toward people, objects, or both.
 It's possible for a child to want to hit or kick a caregiver out of frustration once in a while.
 But when it happens in more than half of the child's tantrums, there could be a problem.

 Your child tries to injure themselves.
 They might try to do something like: